 1. OBS Studio

-The best free screen recorder for capturing or streaming gameplay – packed with features to help you achieve the best quality recordings
+The best free screen recorder for capturing or streaming games, packed with features to help you achieve high-quality recordings

 If you’re a keen gamer, OBS Studio is easily the best screen capture software for you.
 Unlike the hugely popular FRAPS (which only lets you record for 30 seconds at a stretch unless you’ve bought a license, and applies a watermark to the resulting footage), OBS Studio is open source, and completely free to use without restrictions.

 Free screen recorder OBS Studio supports both streaming and recording in high definition, with no restrictions on the number or length of your creations.
 You can stream live to Twitch or YouTube gaming, save projects and come back to them later, or encode your footage in FLV format and save it locally.

 Because OBS Studio can record directly from your graphics card, it’s able to capture games running in full-screen mode (many other screen recorders can only record if the game is windowed), with customizable hotkeys to control the recording.
 OBS Studio can also make full use of multi-core CPUs for improved performance, and can record at 60FPS (or even higher).

 It might take a little while to set it up exactly how you want, but OBS Studio is by far the best and most powerful screen recorder for gamers.